sunsided/number-picking-paradox/README.md

 ```

 As we can see, both random trials outperform 50/50 guessing chance.
 The strategy using a normal distribution
-results in an even higher winning probability.
+results in an even higher winning probability at ~75% correct guesses.

 ## Citation